cfpb-sandbox/design-system/docs/components/tables.md

               </tbody>
           </table>
         variation_description: >-
-          Since the nature of tables relies so much on visual space, there are several common variations that can be used to accommodate different types of data in a table.

-          A default table would “stack” the information on a smaller screen, since shrinking a table that maintained its columns/row structure would make it illegible.

-          The `.o-table__stack-on-small` class adds the “stacked” `table` style for small screens.

-          Please note that tables are not responsive without adding one of the small screen classes.
+          To stack table information on smaller screens and make the information legible, use the `.o-table__stack-on-small` class.

+          Note:

+          * Tables are **not** responsive unless you add a small screen class.

-          Also note that the `data-label` attribute is used to label each entry in a `table` for small screen responsive views.
+          * The `data-label` attribute must be used to label each entry in a `table` for small screen responsive views.
 Always include the `data-label` attribute for each cell.
         variation_name: Responsive stacked table
       - variation_code_snippet: |-